 Caleb Burnett is a film, television, stage, and advertising composer as well as a performing vocalist.
-He is currently based in New York City.
+He is currently based in New York City and Los Angeles.

 He earned a degree in Music History from Wayland Baptist University, and recently completed a Master’s degree in Screen Scoring at New York University.